For UK crypto investors before May 2027

 No tax tool is perfect.
 Here's what ChainTax cannot yet handle automatically — and what you should check manually or discuss with your accountant.

-• Deposits into Aave, Compound, Yearn, EigenLayer, and similar fixed-ratio lending or staking protocols are treated as transfers, not disposals — your cost basis carries to the receipt token (aToken, cToken, vault share).
-HMRC's strict reading (Cryptoassets Manual CRYPTO61620) could treat these as deemed disposals at deposit; pending NGNL legislation is expected to confirm the no-gain-no-loss treatment ChainTax applies today, but if you want strict-reading compliance, override the deposit event manually.
+- •Deposits into Aave, Compound, Yearn, EigenLayer, and similar fixed-ratio lending or staking protocols are treated as transfers, not disposals — your cost basis carries to the receipt token (aToken, cToken, vault share).
+HMRC's strict reading (Cryptoassets Manual CRYPTO61620) could treat these as deemed disposals at deposit; HMRC confirmed in November 2025 that it is developing no-gain-no-loss rules matching the treatment ChainTax applies today, but they are not yet law — if you want strict-reading compliance, override the deposit event manually.

 Full detail: How it works → Known limitations